 The Toolkit Test Events based test method seems to be the most suitable for testing devices with integrated SIMs (iSIM and iSSP).
 Moreover, it is the only test method capable to validate the proprietary software interface between the Terminal and the iSIM or iSSP.

-Hence, CT6 would like SET TEC to proceed with standardizing the two new Toolkit Test Events described in the document SCPTEC(21)000011r1_Test_Toolkit_Events_Extension_ETSI_TS_102_241 .
+Hence, CT6 would like SET TEC to proceed with standardizing the two new Toolkit Test Events described in the document SCPTEC(21)000011r1_Test_Toolkit_Events_Extension_ETSI_TS_102_241 for testing purposes only.